layrjs/layr/docs/introduction/authorization.md

 Well done!
 Our "Guestbook" application is now completed.
 It was pretty easy, wasn't it?

-At this point, you should be able to grasp the main concepts of Liaison.
-More advanced guides will be available soon, but in the meantime, please head over to the "Reference" section of the documentation for a comprehensive description of the Liaison API.
+At this point, you should be able to grasp the main concepts of Layr.
+More advanced guides will be available soon, but in the meantime, please head over to the "Reference" section of the documentation for a comprehensive description of the Layr API.